KamranAzeem/docker-to-kubernetes/Minikube-on-Windows.md

 (Ignore the error message about `/etc/environment`)

-## About setting up `/etc/hosts` with minikube's IP on host computer:
+## About setting up `C:\Windows\System32\drivers\etc\hosts` with minikube's IP on host computer:
-Some people might be tempted to update minikube's IP address in /etc/hosts file, which is actually useless exercise.
-The reason is that IP address of the minikube VM will keep changing, and you will keep updating the `/etc/hosts` file.
-Essentially, you really not gain any advantage of putting this IP in `/etc/hosts`.
+Some people might be tempted to update minikube's IP address in `hosts` file, which is actually useless exercise.
+The reason is that IP address of the minikube VM will keep changing, and you will keep updating the `hosts` file.
+Essentially, you really not gain any advantage of putting this IP in `C:\Windows\System32\drivers\etc\hosts`.

 In short, don't bother.